yablony/react-tamagotchi/README.md

 ## :computer: [Click here](https://react-tamagotchi.surge.sh/) to feed your pet

 ## :page_facing_up: About
+This project was unique from my previous experiences as I had a client who provided me with specific requirements for the Tamagotchi app.
+The client's requirements included:
+- Create a selection of coding challenges (or use an API)
+- User should be able to choose a difficulty setting
+- Display a visually appealing creature
+- Code challenge to be displayed to the user, with instructions
+- User should have an input for code to be submitted
+- Correct code causes the creature to grow and say a positive comment
+- Bad code causing the creature to shrink and verbalize its disgust

+Throughout the development process, I followed an iterative approach to meet the Minimum Viable Product (MVP) first and then worked on implementing additional features.
+I regularly communicated with my client and provided daily progress updates to ensure their requirements were met.

+In addition to meeting the client's requirements, I set a personal goal to focus on creating a pleasant design for the app.
+This allowed me to go beyond the content covered in the course and further develop my skills in reading documentation and implementing visually appealing interfaces.

 **How to use the app:**
 1. Press 'Start' on the landing page to start the game.
 2. Next select the difficulty of the game, which in turn determines the difficulty of the coding problems you'll be asked to solve.
 Please note that you won't be able to proceed unles the difficulty is selected.